Borrow on Bitbond in 3 steps

 2. Submit your personal and financial details

-Basically there are two data input forms.
-The first asks you to submit personal details like your complete name, address, citizenship etc. The second is about your financial background.
-This is one is crucial to your rating because the more trustworthy and verifiable your statements are, the better your borrowing terms get.
-In this regard, when you want to borrow Bitcoins, a Bitcoin loan actually does have something in common with a bank loan.
+This is crucial to your rating because the more trustworthy and verifiable your statements are, the better your borrowing terms get.
+In this regard, when you want to borrow, a loan actually does have something in common with a bank loan.
 Your details are just as important.
-But you have the advantage that it’s much more convenient to do this entire process online versus going to a branch.
+However, you have the advantage that it’s much more convenient to do this entire process online versus going to a branch.

-This is how the financial data input form looks like:
+This is how the personal data input form looks like:

-3. Publish a Bitcoin loan request – the last step to borrow Bitcoins
+3. Publish a loan request – the last step to borrow on Bitbond

 When your borrower role on Bitbond is unlocked, you are ready for the third step.
-Log into your Bitbond account and go to ‘Get a Bitcoin loan’.
-You will see the following Borrow Bitcoins form.
+Log into your Bitbond account and click on ‘Get a loan’.
+You will see the following form:

-The last part of the ‘Get a Bitcoin loan’ form is the description.
-Let your Bitcoin lenders know what you need the Bitcoins for.
-Here you have the opportunity to let your lenders know in more detail what you’re going to do with the borrowed Bitcoins.
+Next comes the description field of the form.
+Let your lenders know what you need the funding for.
+Here you have the opportunity to let your lenders know in more detail what you’re going to do with the borrowed amount.

 You have a maximum of 1,000 characters for the description.
 However, the best thing is to be brief and to the point.
-The more specific you make your description, the easier it will be for lenders to decide if they want to invest Bitcoins in your project or not.
-Lending Bitcoins is like lending any other currency.
-Investors are cautions and they should be.
+The more specific you make your description, the easier it will be for lenders to decide if they want to invest in your project or not.
+Investors are cautious and they should be.
 So provide some background information.
 The best thing you can do is give a reference about a website of your business.

 When you filled everything in, there will be a confirmation form.
-Check your data carefully and click on ‘Show payment schedule’ to make sure you have selected the right amount and the right term for your Bitcoin loan.
+Check everything carefully and look over the payment schedule to make sure you have selected the right amount and the right term for your loan.

 Mission accomplished – what’s next

-When your Bitcoin loan is funded the auction is over.
-Your Bitcoin loan amount is credited to your Bitcoin wallet on Bitbond.
-You can check it under your ‘Funds’.
-Also, you can see a payment schedule under ‘Loans’.
+When your loan is funded the auction is over.
+You can see a payment schedule under ‘Loans’.
 This helps you to fund your account on time before a payment is due.